microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(ls: List[str]):
+        return "".join(ls) == str(8 ** 88) and all(len(s) == 8 for s in ls)

+    def sol():
         """Divide the decimal representation of 8^88 up into strings of length eight."""
-        return "".join(ls) == str(8 ** 88) and all(len(s) == 8 for s in ls)
     ```
     <details><summary>1 hand-written solution </summary>